kzndotsh/awesome-discordpy/readme.md

 - [Discord.py GitHub](https://github.com/Rapptz/discord.py) - Official GitHub repository for Discord.py.
 - [Discord.py Discord Server](https://discord.gg/dpy) - Official Discord server for Discord.py.

-## Forks
+## Forks and Wrappers

 - [disnake](https://github.com/DisnakeDev/disnake) - A modern, easy to use, feature-rich, and async-ready API wrapper for Discord written in Python.
 - [nextcord](https://github.com/nextcord/nextcord) - A Python wrapper for the Discord API forked from discord.py.
 - [Novus](https://github.com/Voxel-Fox-Ltd/Novus) - An asyncio Python wrapper around the Discord API, forked off of Rapptz's Discord.py.
 - [pycord](https://github.com/Pycord-Development/pycord) - Pycord, a maintained fork of discord.py, is a python wrapper for the Discord API.
 - [mccoderpy/discord.py-message-components](https://github.com/mccoderpy/discord.py-message-components) - A "fork" of discord.py library made by Rapptz with implementation of the Discord Message-Components & many other features by mccoderpy.
+- [tibue99/ezcord](https://github.com/tibue99/ezcord) - An easy-to-use extension for Discord.py and Pycord.

 ## Libraries and Extensions

+### Utilities

 - [InterStella0/starlight-dpy](https://github.com/InterStella0/starlight-dpy) - A utility library for discord.py.
-- [discord-ext-prometheus](https://pypi.org/project/discord-ext-prometheus/) - An extension for the discord.py library that enables Prometheus metrics.
-- [loguru-discord](https://pypi.org/project/loguru-discord/) - Lightweight sink for Loguru that sends logs to Discord via webhook.
-- [Skelmis/Discord-Anti-Spam](https://github.com/Skelmis/Discord-Anti-Spam) - DPY Anti-Spam is a package aimed to handle all required logic under the hood for handling spammers.
-- [YousefEZ/discord-qalib](https://github.com/YousefEZ/discord-qalib) - Discord library built on discord.py to simplify source code by rendering markup (xml) templates of embeds and menus (Pagination).
-- [CasuallyCalm/discord-pretty-help](https://github.com/CasuallyCalm/discord-pretty-help) - An embed version of the built in help command for discord.py.
-- [tibue99/ezcord](https://github.com/tibue99/ezcord) - An easy-to-use extension for Discord.py and Pycord.
-- [robertwayne/cogwatch](https://github.com/robertwayne/cogwatch) - Hot-reloading for discord.py-based command files.
-- [Soheab/discord-ext-embeds](https://github.com/Soheab/discord-ext-embeds) - An extension for discord.py that adds a few nice-to-have features to discord.py's embed.
-- [sizumita/discord-ext-ui](https://github.com/sizumita/discord-ext-ui) - An extension of discord-ui that adds some quality-of-life features.
-- [keizaiya/discord-ext-flow](https://github.com/keizaiya/discord-ext-flow) - This library extends discord.ui, providing UI control based on state flows.
 - [clari7744/DPyUtils](https://github.com/clari7744/DPyUtils) - Some extra discord.py additions such as duration utilities, converters, a context editor and more.
 - [tanrbobanr/dpy-check](https://github.com/tanrbobanr/dpy-check) - A system for making more dynamic and complex checks on discord.py commands.
+- [robertwayne/cogwatch](https://github.com/robertwayne/cogwatch) - Hot-reloading for discord.py-based command files.

-### Testing
+### Testing and Debugging

 - [Gorialis/jishaku](https://github.com/Gorialis/jishaku) - A debugging and testing cog for discord.py rewrite bots.
 - [CraftSpider/dpytest](https://github.com/CraftSpider/dpytest) - A package that assists in writing tests for discord.py.

-### Pagination and Menus
+### UI - Pagination, Menus, Embeds and similar

 - [Defxult/reactionmenu](https://github.com/Defxult/reactionmenu) - A library to create a discord.py 2.0+ paginator.
 Supports pagination with buttons, reactions, and category selection using selects.
 - [Soheab/discord-py-paginators](https://github.com/Soheab/discord-py-paginators) - An extension for discord.py that provides various paginators.